cardillan/mindcode/ROADMAP.markdown

 * Optimization for speed
   * Currently, the optimizer realizes speed optimizations one by one, always choosing the highest benefit.
 Better utilization of instruction space _might_ be achieved by searching for a solution of the knapsack problem.
-* Improve data flow optimization around function calls further:
+* Improve Data Flow Optimization around function calls further:
   * Values pushed to stack need not be assigned to their proper variables first, a temp can be stored instead.
   * Create global optimizer to handle functions with constant return values.
 Handle specific case of function always returning one of its input arguments.